Causeway, Harare: History

-When Harare was founded, the intended site was for a capital was initially Mount Hampden, but the Mukuvisi stream that flowed just south of the Kopje area, provided better water supply and it was decided that the kopje site was preferable.
+When Harare was founded, the intended site for a capital was initially Mount Hampden, but the Mukuvisi stream that flowed just south of the Kopje area, provided better water supply and it was decided that the kopje site was preferable.

 At that time, the area was marshy with a stream running along what is now Julius Nyerere Way into the Mukuvisi River and the first area to be drained, near the head of the stream, was named Causeway and soon became the site of the most important Government buildings.
 Commercial businesses tended to favour the area around the Kopje in Pioneer Street, now Kaguvi Street, but development was somewhat haphazard.
 The Kopje side was better provided than the Causeway side of Salisbury.
 The greatest challenge was water which was brought from the Mukuvisi River in large wooden barrels.

 Salisbury was declared a municipality in 1897 with its first elected Mayor, W.E.
 Fairbridge.
 In 1898, the name Southern Rhodesia was adopted for the territory and when the railway arrived from Beira in 1899, and the town began to develop as a trading and administrative centre.
 The link with Bulawayo and South Africa was delayed however until 1902 by the Second Anglo-Boer War.
 Hubert Hervey an early, British resident described the area as follows;

 The town is practically divided into two geographical sections, the ‘Koppi’ where most of the business buildings at present are, and the ‘Causeway’ or Government side, which is a much pleasanter and quiet place to live in, and has the government buildings, club, post and telegraph office, bank and hospital.

 Gradually through the late 1890’s, the commercial activities of the town began to move from the area of the Kopje and Pioneer Street (now Kaguvi Street) towards the Causeway end of Manica Road, ushering a prosperous period during which Causeway evolved to gradually become the central business district, and many of grand old buildings were demolished.